 As a tennis fitness coach or trainer, it is important to be constantly learning and growing, without this approach, not much will change.
 We call this the “Growth mindset”.
 We strongly encourage everyone to have a growth mindset.
 We know as Tennis Fitness Coaches we need to be constantly looking for ways to benefit our players, this means being open, willing to try new things, and being creative in what we do.

 The past 6 months has seen some changes for us.
 One of the changes involved developing a structure that gave us clear guidelines on Tennis Footwork and Court Movement.
 We called this our “7 Tennis Movement Principles”

-Having a dynamic, confident first step is important if you want to develop fast movement around court.
+Having a dynamic, confident first step is important if you want to develop a fast movement around the court.
 This doesn’t come easy to many players.
-In fact, it is the area that most players struggle with, even if they don’t realise it.
+In fact, it is the area that most players struggle with, even if they don’t realize it.